-- · developing and marketing innovative, technologically and scientifically advanced products; - · providing compelling initiatives and strong distributor support; and - offering attractive incentives that motivate distributors to build sales organizations.
+- developing and marketing innovative, technologically and scientifically advanced products; - · providing compelling initiatives and strong distributor support; and - offering attractive incentives that motivate distributors to build sales organizations.

 Our distributors market and sell our products and recruit new distributors based on the distinguishing benefits and innovative characteristics of our products.
 As a result, it is vital to our business that we continuously leverage our research and development resources to develop and introduce innovative products and provide our distributors with an attractive portfolio of products.
-Over the last four years, we have successfully introduced a suite of innovative ageLOC anti-aging skin care and nutritional products, including our ageLOC Transformation daily skin care system, Galvanic Spa Gels with ageLOC, ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion ageLOC Vitality nutritional supplement, ageLOC R2 antiaging nutritional supplement system.
+Over the last four years, we have successfully introduced a suite of innovative ageLOC anti-aging skin care and nutritional products, including our ageLOC Transformation daily skin care system, Galvanic Spa Gels with ageLOC, ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion ageLOC Vitality nutritional supplement, ageLOC R2 anti-aging nutritional supplement system.
 We are currently developing additional ageLOC anti-aging products for the future.
-Our ageLOC products, and business tools, such as our ageLOC Galvanic Spa Systems and Pharmanex BioPhotonic Scanner, to help distributors effectively differentiate our earnings opportunity and product offering.
+Our ageLOC products are designed to positively influence the expression of genes that we believe play a critical role in the aging process.
+We also offer unique initiatives, products, and business tools, such as our ageLOC Galvanic Spa Systems and Pharmanex BioPhotonic Scanner, to help distributors effectively differentiate our earnings opportunity and product offering.
 Any delays or difficulties in introducing compelling products or attractive initiatives or tools into our markets may have a negative impact on our revenue and distributor recruiting.

 We generally introduce a new product, in all markets where the product is registered, through limited offerings in connection with global and regional distributor events.
 The limited offerings typically generate significant distributor activity and a high level of distributor purchasing.
 This generally results in a higher than normal increase in revenue during the quarter of the limited offerings.
-For example, limited offerings of ageLOC R2 in connection with our global convention in October 2011 generated over \$78 million in the fourth quarter of 2011.
+For example, limited offerings of ageLOC $R^2$ in connection with our global convention in October 2011 generated over \$78 million in the fourth quarter of 2011.
 We typically launch a product for general sales a few months following the limited offerings.
 Information regarding product launches below refers to the launch of the product for general sales and not to the limited offering used to introduce the product.